 And so, this one will be different.

 The above text was posted on Sabina's Facebook profile.
 At the time she still had one.
-The incident inspired Dale Larner, a writer, to a poem, which he posted in the comments section of the same post:
+The incident inspired Dale Larner, a writer, to a poem:

 Shards of painted glass shattered loud on the floor;

 The tinkling of the last bits echoed through an open door.

 All was quiet . . . but not Sabina's soul.

 Why do such things happen at the times that they do?

 Is it just one of those things, or is it some kind of clue?